Venkat-Neeli/Zoom_dbt/Silver_pipe_Output/Snowflake_dbt_Unit_Test_Case_1.md

 _____________________________________________
 ## *Author*: AAVA
 ## *Created on*: 2024-12-19
-## *Description*: Comprehensive unit test cases for Zoom Customer Analytics dbt models in Snowflake
+## *Description*: Comprehensive unit test cases for Zoom dbt bronze to silver transformation models in Snowflake
 ## *Version*: 1
 ## *Updated on*: 2024-12-19
 _____________________________________________